HomeCalculatorsConstructionHeat Loss Calculator

 5. Review the Heat Loss result in BTU per hour.

-6. Repeat for other surfaces (roof, windows, floor) and sum the results for a rough whole-building estimate, or compare U-value scenarios to evaluate insulation upgrades.
+6. Repeat for other surfaces (roof, windows, floor) and sum the results for a rough whole-building estimate, or compare U-value scenarios to evaluate an insulation upgrade.

 Formula & Methodology